 Usually mild to moderate, bleeding manifestations may be severe if these patients undergo surgery, become pregnant, experience significant stress or receive desmopressin.
 Thrombocytopenia is marked at such times.

 In this type, vWF multimers show a distribution pattern similar to that resulting from the original release of multimers from the endothelium, but with reduced platelet-mediated vWF adhesion because of functional defects.
-Bleeding is mild to moderate, unless the vWF ristocetin cofactor ratio is very low.
+Bleeding is mild to moderate unless the vWF ristocetin cofactor ratio is very low.

 Here the disease is recessively inherited, with a normal multimer distribution pattern in most cases.
 Despite this either normal or somewhat reduced levels of vWF antigen and vWF:RCo, the low binding affinity for factor VIII leads to its increased destruction and consequently to very low levels of factor VIII, appearing clinically identical to hemophilia A. Thus there is excessive bleeding during surgery.

-In this type, which accounts for less than 5% of cases, vWD is inherited in an autosomal recessive manner, with a mutation which results in virtually absent vWF (in most cases it is below 3 U/dL).
+In this type, which accounts for less than 5% of cases, vWD is inherited in an autosomal recessive manner, with a mutation that results in virtually absent vWF (in most cases it is below 3 U/dL).
 This leads to extremely low factor VIII levels, such as 1-5 U/dL.
 These patients show a severe bleeding tendency with hemorrhages from the mucocutaneous surfaces as well as hemarthroses and hematomas.

 This type is not caused by vWF mutation, but is characterized by the rapid clearance of vWF from circulation as a result of its adhesion to tumor cells, or vWF antibodies, which are quickly catabolized, or by digestion of proteins.
-It is also seen in association with vWD, when it manifests as gastrointestinal tract hemorrhage.
+It is also seen in association with vWD when it manifests as gastrointestinal tract hemorrhage.
 Seen most often over the age of 40 years, it occurs in conditions such as:

 - bone marrow dysplasias and related conditions, such as: